The 5 Best Ways to Measure Influencer Marketing on Instagram (ROI)

 A sudden spike in new followers the day after an influencer’s post is a good sign that your efforts paid off in reaching new people interested in your content, but sometimes it’s also good to take a bit more of a long-term view.

 Continue to track your growth (or lack thereof) in the weeks and months following your influencer partnership.
-That way, you’ll be able to more accurately measure if an influencer had a bigger impact on follower growth than other marketing tactics.
+That way, you’ll be able to more accurately measure if an influencer had a bigger impact on whether or not you get active Instagram followers on Instagram with them than through other marketing tactics.

 2) Increased Engagement